 There are literally thousands of magazines written just for kids, with something for every age and interest.
 However, they’re not all equal in quality.
-Here’s a list of 15 magazines for youngsters that parents, educators, and booksellers say are the best of the bunch, with picks for preschoolers, young school-age children, teens, and tweens.
+Here’s a list of children’s magazines that parents, educators, and booksellers say are the best of the bunch, with picks for preschoolers, young school-age children, teens, and tweens.

 Best Magazines for Preschoolers

-The Canadian magazine Chirp calls itself “The See and Do, Laugh and Learn Magazine for Children Ages 3 to 6.”
-In its pages, young children can follow the adventures of its mascot, Chirp, a curious and lovable yellow chick in red boots who encourages them to play and use their imaginations.
+The Canadian magazine Chirp calls itself “The See and Do, Laugh and Learn Magazine.”
+In its pages, little kids aged 3 to 6 can follow the adventures of its mascot, Chirp, a curious and lovable yellow chick in red boots who encourages them to play and use their imaginations.

-With CLICK, 3- to 6-year-olds can get an early introduction to the wonders of science and nature.
-The magazine plays into young children’s natural curiosity about the world around them, answering such questions as, “What do animals eat?” and “What’s out in space?” with kid-friendly articles, vivid photos, comic strips, and short stories.
+With Click, 3- to 6-year-olds can get an early introduction to the wonders of science and nature.
+The magazine plays into young children’s natural curiosity about the world around them.
+It answers such questions as, “What do animals eat?” and “What’s out in space?” with kid-friendly articles, vivid photos, comic strips, activities, and short stories.

-Each of CLICK’s nine yearly issues delves into a specific topic of interest to kids – such as dinosaurs, the ocean, or the human body — exploring it from several different angles.
+Each of Click’s nine yearly issues delves into a specific topic kids love — such as dinosaurs, the ocean, or the human body — exploring it from several different angles.
 For instance, an issue called “Amazing Journeys” examined the migrations of different types of animals and insects, from gray whales to globe skimmer dragonflies.
 One piece explained how scientists follow the movements of wild animals with methods such as bands, electronic trackers, and satellite data.

-Parents’ Choice awarded CLICK its Silver Honor in 2019.
+Parents’ Choice awarded Click its Gold Award in 2019 and 2020 and its Silver Award in 2019.
 That’s not quite as high an honor as the Gold Award, but it signals an excellent product that entertains children while helping them develop skills and moral standards.
-The parenting magazine Fatherly also names CLICK one of the best magazines for kids, though it notes the content may be a little too advanced for 3-year-olds.
+The parenting magazine Fatherly also names Click one of the best magazines for kids, although it notes the content may be a little too advanced for 3-year-olds.

-One thing you won’t find in the pages of LADYBUG is advertisements.
+One thing you won’t find in the pages of Ladybug is advertisements.
 Like all Cricket Media publications, it’s completely ad-free.
-A one-year subscription to this Parents’ Choice Gold Award-winning magazine includes nine issues.
+A one-year subscription to this three-time Parents’ Choice Gold Award-winning magazine includes nine issues.